ezhuk/dotfiles/README.md

 ## Installation

-Use the following commands to clone this repository and create symlinks in your home directory.
+Use the following commands to clone this repository and create symlinks in your home directory:

 ```bash
 git clone https://github.com/ezhuk/dotfiles.git ~/dotfiles